shyti20/autoset_config/README.md

 * If you are unsure about any of the configuration options, please refer to the program's documentation.
 * You can always add additional configuration options as needed.

-**By following these notes, you can ensure that your Autoset_config program is running smoothly and efficiently.**
+By following these notes, you can ensure that your Autoset_config program is running smoothly and efficiently.

+## Conclusion

+Autoset_config is a useful tool for automating the management of configuration files, simplifying the process of configuring software and systems.
+Its simple interface and flexible configuration options make it suitable for users of all experience levels.